ArmannGr/climate-dashboard/README.md

 # Climate Dashboard

 Welcome to the Climate Dashboard!
 This Angular application provides a comprehensive view of weather data, CO2 emissions, and renewable energy statistics through interactive visualizations created with Tableau.
+For the dashboard design we are using Angular

 ## Overview